by

-Brazil is often seen as a dormant powerhouse in the iGaming market.
+Brazil is often seen as a dormant powerhouse in the gambling market.
 In the past few years, industry experts have pointed to signs of unlocking said potential, with changing attitudes and new regulations in sight.

 While sports betting has already been (formally) legalized, further legislation is still debated upon.
-Authorities are considering opening up to most other forms of real-money gaming, including online and land-based casinos, as well as gaming cruise ships.
+Authorities are considering opening up to most other forms of real-money gambling, including online and land-based casinos, as well as gaming cruise ships.

 Demand for original content, localized platforms and dedicated customer service continues to rise.
-We already noted a similar macro trend in other big emerging gaming markets like India.
+We already noted a similar macro trend in other big emerging gambling markets like India.
 Offshore companies are eager to get a chance to openly deliver more focused service to a user pool everyone strongly believes in.

-Why We Chose Brazil
+Why We Chose Brazil‘s Gambling Market

 Our team has a true passion for online gambling.
 Yet, despite our extensive professional experience, there is always a lot to learn and grow – by staying up to date with industry data, market trends, news and regulations.